SystemFw/blog/content/staging/paxos-failures.md

 This is a good spot to talk about fencing, it wasn't required until lock stealing as writes were totally driven by the de-facto leader

+First reconstruct the paxos messages from the locks we've discussed, then say what we're missing are value selection rules, but before that, an interlude

 ### An alternate view: leaders and epochs (or maybe terms)

-First reconstruct the paxos messages from the locks we've discussed
+more intuitive, but less granular, useful to connect the dots, leaders and terms

 ### Write completion
 this section can make the point about majorities having one acceptor